David Attenborough

-Life and family
+Early life and family

-David Frederick Attenborough was born on 8 May 1926 in Isleworth, Middlesex, and grew up in College House on the campus of the University of Leicester, where his father, Frederick, was principal.
-He is the middle of three sons; his elder brother, Richard (died in 2014), became an actor and director, and his younger brother, John (died in 2012), was an executive at Italian car manufacturer Alfa Romeo.
+David Frederick Attenborough was born on 8 May 1926 in Isleworth, Middlesex, and grew up in College House on the campus of University College, Leicester, where his father, Frederick, was principal.
+He is the middle of three sons; his elder brother, Richard, became an actor and director, and his younger brother, John, was an executive at the Italian car manufacturer Alfa Romeo.
 During the Second World War, through a British volunteer network known as the Refugee Children's Movement, his parents also fostered two Jewish refugee girls from Germany.

-Attenborough spent his childhood collecting fossils, stones, and natural specimens.
+Attenborough spent his childhood collecting fossils, stones and natural specimens.
 He received encouragement when a young Jacquetta Hawkes admired his collection.
 He spent much time in the grounds of the university.
 Aged around 11, he heard that the zoology department needed a large supply of newts, which he offered through his father to supply for 3d each.
-The source, which he did not reveal at the time, was a pond right next to the department.
-A year later, his adoptive sister Marianne gave him a piece of amber containing prehistoric creatures; some sixty years later, it would be the focus of his programme The Amber Time Machine.
+The source, which he did not reveal at the time, was a pond adjacent to the department.
+A year later, his adoptive sister Marianne gave him a piece of amber containing prehistoric creatures; some 60 years later, it would be the focus of "The Amber Time Machine", an episode of his series Natural World.

-In 1936, Attenborough and his brother Richard attended a lecture by Grey Owl (Archibald Belaney) at De Montfort Hall, Leicester, and were influenced by his advocacy of conservation.
+In 1936 Attenborough and his brother Richard attended a lecture by Grey Owl (Archibald Belaney) at De Montfort Hall in Leicester, and were influenced by his advocacy of conservation.
 According to Richard, David was "bowled over by the man's determination to save the beaver, by his profound knowledge of the flora and fauna of the Canadian wilderness and by his warnings of ecological disaster should the delicate balance between them be destroyed.
 The idea that mankind was endangering nature by recklessly despoiling and plundering its riches was unheard of at the time, but it is one that has remained part of Dave's own credo to this day."
-In 1999, Richard directed a biopic of Belaney entitled Grey Owl.
+In 1999 Richard directed a biographical film of Belaney entitled Grey Owl.

 Attenborough was educated at Wyggeston Grammar School for Boys in Leicester.
-He won a scholarship to Clare College, Cambridge in 1945 to study geology and zoology and obtained a degree in natural sciences.
-In 1947, he was called up for national service in the Royal Navy and spent two years stationed in North Wales and the Firth of Forth.
-In 1950, Attenborough married Jane Elizabeth Ebsworth Oriel.
-The couple had two children, Robert and Susan.
-Jane died in 1997.
-Robert is a senior lecturer in bioanthropology for the School of Archaeology and Anthropology at the Australian National University in Canberra.
-Susan is a former primary school headmistress.
+He won a scholarship to Clare College, Cambridge, in 1945 to study geology and zoology and obtained a degree in natural sciences.
+In 1947 he was called up for national service in the Royal Navy and spent two years stationed in North Wales and the Firth of Forth.